Naomi Judd, of Grammy-winning duo The Judds, dies at 76

 The daughters announced her death on Saturday in a statement provided to The Associated Press.

 “Today we sisters experienced a tragedy.
 We lost our beautiful mother to the disease of mental illness,” the statement said.
 “We are shattered.
 We are navigating profound grief and know that as we loved her, she was loved by her public.
 We are in unknown territory.”

-The statement did not elaborate further.
+Naomi Judd died near Nashville, Tennessee, said a statement on behalf of her husband and fellow singer, Larry Strickland.
+It said no further details about her death would be released and asked for privacy as the family grieves.

 The Judds were to be inducted into the Country Music Hall of Fame on Sunday and they had just announced an arena tour to begin in the fall, their first tour together in over a decade.
+They also made a return to awards shows when they performed at the CMT Music Awards earlier this month.

+“Honored to have witnessed “Love Can Build a Bridge” just a few short weeks ago,” singer Maren Morris posted on Twitter on Saturday.

+“This is heartbreaking news!
+Naomi Judd was one of the sweetest people I’ve ever known,” singer Travis Tritt posted on Twitter, noting that he had worked with Judd several times on screen and during performances.

 The mother-daughter performers scored 14 No. 1 songs in a career that spanned nearly three decades.
 After rising to the top of country music, they called it quits in 1991 after doctors diagnosed Naomi Judd with hepatitis.
+Wynonna continued her solo career.

 The Judds’ hits included “Love Can Build a Bridge” in 1990,“Mama He’s Crazy” in 1984, “Why Not Me” in 1984,“Turn It Loose” in 1988, “Girls Night Out” in 1985, “Rockin’ With the Rhythm of the Rain” in 1986 and “Grandpa” in 1986.

-Originally from Kentucky, Naomi was working as a nurse when she and Wynonna started singing together professionally.
+Born Diana Ellen Judd in Ashland, Kentucky, Naomi was working as a nurse in Nashville, when she and Wynonna started singing together professionally.
 Their unique harmonies, together with elements of acoustic music, bluegrass and blues, made them stand out in the genre at the time.

+“We had a such a stamp of originality on what we were trying to do,” Naomi Judd told The AP after it was announced that they would be joining the Country Music Hall of Fame.

 The Judds released six studio albums and an EP between 1984 and 1991 and won nine Country Music Association Awards and seven from the Academy of Country Music.
 They earned a total of five Grammy Awards together on hits like “Why Not Me” and “Give A Little Love.”